skyzyx/cloudfusion-dictionary/README.md

 1. Launch Dictionary.app
 2. If you don't see "CloudFusion" in the toolbar, open Preferences [Dictionary > Preferences].
 3. Enable the "CloudFusion" dictionary.

+## Force Spotlight re-index (Optional)

+You can force Spotlight to begin re-indexing (which includes Dictionary definitions) immediately with the following command:

+	sudo mdutil -E /